Relationships are the foundation of private equity dealmaking.

 3. Navatar Edge

 Navatar is a traditional CRM built on top of Salesforce, and users familiar with CRMs will find most of the basic features they would expect from CRM software solutions.
-They are best known for their streamlined deal pipeline management workflows, and their original focus on financial services.
+The company is best known for its streamlined deal pipeline management workflows, and its original focus on financial services.

 Pros